mmb-carb/ESTA/README.md

 5. Write output file (can allow more than one file type)
 6. QA Tools

-* Sparse-Matrix Design: Because many sub-areas will be involved in a larger grid domain
+* Sparse-Matrix Design: Because many sub-areas will be involved in a larger modeling domain (grid)
+* KD Trees Algorithm: Efficient intersection of links onto projected modeling domain

 ## TODO